JBarnett775/CI-CD-Pipeline-Project/README.md

       - main
 ```

-#### This part of the file will run this pipeline when the code is pushed to main, it will also run this pipeline when a pull request targets main too.
+#### This section will create a job, this is a group of steps, in this case Github will run the pipeline on a temporary Ubuntu Linux machine

 ```
 jobs:
   test-build-push:
     runs-on: ubuntu-latest
 ```
-#### This section will create a job, this is a group of steps, in this case Github will run the pipeline on a temporary Ubuntu Linux machine
+#### This part will download the repository code into the runner, without this Github actions would start with an empty machine.

 ```
 - name: Checkout repository
   uses: actions/checkout@v4
 ```
-#### This part will download the repository code into the runner, without this Github actions would start with an empty machine.
+#### This part will install Python version 3.12

 ```
 - name: Set up Python